slerman12/Help-me/2-Opposing-views.md

 But at this time, we were stopped on Clover St. And there was my doctoral advisor's big house, on this street, that I could've, hypothetically, run to, in one of the many other worlds.

-My advisor, Henry Kautz, was the most successful man I knew, and his house, I thought, was a mansion (though honestly the one I had on May St. probably would've been preferable).
+My advisor, Henry Kautz, was the most successful man I knew, and his house, I <!--thought-->think, was a mansion (though honestly the one I had on May St. probably would've been preferable).

 As my sister must've thought, I'd be getting just standard quality care.
 What a lucky day.
 What a lucky world that was sampled.
 And then we proceeded, from Clover St., to the first day of my benzo nightmare.